statikfintechllc/AscendNet/backend/Mobile-Mirror/docs/README.md

 - End-to-end encrypted by WireGuard/Tailscale
 - No cloud relay; only your devices can connect
-- `code-server` runs on HTTPS with a local self-signed cert
+- `statik-server` runs on HTTPS with a local self-signed cert
 - Absolutely **no** public-facing ports

 ---